Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## WP20500 -- Release, Testing, Documentation

 **(SWHV-CCN2-20500-01)** The tasks of this WP are an ongoing activity.

 Currently the support for 32bit operating systems was removed in order to avoid the incidence of out-of-memory crashes and virtual address exhaustion, especially during movie creation.
+The software is supported under Windows, macOS and Linux for Oracle Java 8 64bit.

+The software is also tested under later versions of OpenJDK.
+There are several warnings about illegal reflective accesses from JOGL, some of them OS-specific.
+Fixing those for a future Java version where they will become errors will be very difficult.

+The software is under continuous refactoring and re-architecting as new features become available.
+Reducing the number of lines of code is one of the main concerns.
+The software is under continuous static verification using IntelliJ, SpotBugs, PMD, and Synopsys Coverity (just 1 false positive).

 ## WP21200 -- Improve Client Interoperability